AEF1551s/16x2_particle_simulation/README.md

 ## Possible optimizations
 In `particle_char_generator.h` generate_pixel_chars(..) in worst case is O(n^2).
 Optimization: implement faster method to check for same particle in single LCD character space.
+Also dynamic memory is much slower then static (stack), but in this case it likely wouldn't lower the execution time as much as above mentioned solution.